JNYE0424/S381grpro/README.md

    - Use the `/database/add` route to add a new anime entry.

 5. **Perform API Requests**:
-   - Use tools like Postman or `curl` to interact with the RESTful API endpoints.
+   - Use `curl` to interact with the RESTful API endpoints.

 ---